Bg

 B.A. in English literature and translation, Ain Shams University, Egypt

 Dr. Asmaa Mansour is Assistant Professor of English in the School of Arts and Sciences.
 She received her Ph.D. from The University of Texas at San Antonio where she also received two certificates of concentration in Composition and Rhetoric and Teaching English as a Second Language.
-Prior to joining AUD, Dr. Mansour was a Mellon postdoctoral fellow in the Middle East and North African Studies program at Tulane University.
-She has taught a variety of classes, including Home and the World: Arab-American Diasporic Experiences, Women and LiteratureMuslim Women across the GlobeComposition and Rhetoric, and Literary Criticism and Analysis.
-Dr. Mansour’s teaching and research seeks to advance gender, racial, and social justice and contribute meaningfully to the larger project of decolonization.
+Prior to joining AUD, Dr. Mansour was a Mellon postdoctoral research fellow in the Middle East and North African Studies program at Tulane University.
+She has taught a variety of graduate and undergraduate classes, including Home and the World: Arab-American Diasporic Experiences, Women and LiteratureMuslim Women across the GlobeComposition and Rhetoric, and Literary Criticism and Analysis.
+Dr. Mansour’s teaching and research seeks to advance gender, racial, and social justice and contribute meaningfully to the larger project of decoloniality.

 Dr. Mansour has received a number of research and teaching awards, including American Emerging Voices Grant and Fulbright Teaching Assistantship.
-Her research interests include: Latinx/Chicanx studies, Global South feminisms, Postcolonial Arabic literature in translation, border studies, immigrant narratives, Islamic studies, and African diasporic literature.
+Her research interests include: Latinx/Chicanx studies, Global South feminisms, Postcolonial/decolonial studies, Arabic literature in translation, border studies, immigrant narratives, Islamic studies, and African diasporic literature.
 Dr. Mansour’s current book project examines autobiographical writings by Egyptian women since the 1950s to present and breaks a new ground in theorizing Arab women’s autobiography as a genre.
 Her research appeared in The Journal of Feminist Studies in Religion and Journal of International Women's Studies.